William Walton: Second World War

 During the Second World War Walton was exempted from military service on the understanding that he would compose music for wartime propaganda films.
 In addition to driving ambulances (extremely badly, he said), he was attached to the Army Film Unit as music adviser.
 He wrote scores for six films during the war – some that he thought "rather boring" and some that have become classics such as The First of the Few (1942) and Laurence Olivier's adaptation of Shakespeare's Henry V (1944).

 Walton was at first dismissive of his film scores, regarding them as professional but of no intrinsic worth; he resisted attempts to arrange them into concert suites, saying, "Film music is not good film music if it can be used for any other purpose."
 He later relented to the extent of allowing concert suites to be arranged from The First of the Few and the Olivier Shakespeare films.
-For the BBC, Walton composed the music for a large-scale radio drama about Christopher Columbus, written by Louis MacNeice and starring Olivier.
+For the BBC, Walton composed the music for a large-scale radio drama, Christopher Columbus, written by Louis MacNeice and starring Olivier.
 As with his film music, the composer was inclined to dismiss the musical importance of his work on the programme.

 Apart from these commissions, Walton's wartime works of any magnitude comprised incidental music for John Gielgud's 1942 production of Macbeth; two scores for the Sadler's Wells Ballet, The Wise Virgins, based on the music of J. S. Bach transcribed by Walton, and The Quest, with a plot loosely based on Spenser's The Faerie Queene; and, for the concert hall, a suite of orchestral miniatures, Music for Children, and a comedy overture, Scapino, composed for the fiftieth anniversary of the Chicago Symphony Orchestra.